 In addition to his work in classics, Dr. Santirocco has promoted broader educational innovation.
 At Penn, he developed humanities curricula for the MBA and Executive Education programs at the Wharton School, with which he also partnered to create an undergraduate International Studies/Business program.
-At NYU, he led faculty in the design of a new core curriculum, as well as in the creation of a fully-funded undergraduate research program, Freshman and Collegiate Honors Seminars, and cross-school majors and minors.
-Having worked on curriculum and faculty recruitment for NYU's branch campus in Abu Dhabi, he led the faculty in the development of the academic program for NYU Shanghai.
+At NYU, he led faculty in the design of a new core curriculum, as well as in the creation of a fully-funded undergraduate research program, Freshman and Advanced Honors Seminars, and cross-school majors and minors.
+Having worked on curriculum and faculty recruitment for NYU's branch campus in Abu Dhabi, he oversaw the development of the academic program for NYU Shanghai.
 He also serves as the Faculty Director of NYU's Center in Washington, DC.

-A graduate of Columbia and Cambridge Universities, Dr. Santirocco has received research grants from the Ludwig Vogelstein Foundation, American Numismatics Society, American Council of Learned Societies, and National Endowment for the Humanities; he has also been the PI on institutional grants from the Hewlett and Beckman Foundations.
-He has served as a Vice President for Professional Matters and Senior Financial Trustee of the American Philological Association, and as a founding member of the executive committee of the Reinvention Center (a national consortium of research universities committed to improving undergraduate education), and as a board member of Commonweal magazine.
-He currently serves on the boards of the artists' colony Yaddo, Commonweal magazine, and the Aquila Theatre Company.
+A graduate of Columbia and Cambridge Universities, Dr. Santirocco has received research grants from the Ludwig Vogelstein Foundation, American Numismatics Society, American Council of Learned Societies, and National Endowment for the Humanities.
+He has served as a Vice President for Professional Matters and Financial Trustee of the American Philological Association, as a founding member of the executive committee of the Reinvention Center (a national consortium of research universities committed to improving undergraduate education), and as a board member of Commonweal magazine.
+He currently serves on the boards of the artists' colony Yaddo and the Aquila Theatre.
 In 2009, he was elected a Fellow of the American Academy of Arts and Sciences, and in 2011 was appointed Assistant Secretary of the Academy for the humanities and social sciences.